What Is Dowel Bar – Its Purpose, Use And Advantages

 1. To transfer the load from one slab to its adjacent slab such that two consecutive slabs move together and reduce impact loading developed by the slabs by their independent movement.

 2. To reduce joint faulting and corner cracking.

 3. To improve the performance of pavement joints.

 The size of dowel bars depends on the thickness of the pavement.
-Usually, dowel bars are 18 inches (460mm) long, 1.25 to 1.5 inch (32 to 38 mm) in diameter, and spaced 12 inches (305mm) apart.
-T0 protect the bars from corrosion dowel bars are either stainless steel or epoxy coated.
+Usually, these bars are 18 inches (460mm) long, 1.25 to 1.5 inch (32 to 38 mm) in diameter, and spaced 12 inches (305mm) apart.
+To protect the rods from corrosion they are either stainless steel or epoxy coated.

 Dowel bars are placed across transverse joints of concrete pavement to allow movements.
 They are inserted at the mid-depth of slab and coated a bond breaking material to restrict bonding to the PCC.
 Thus dowels help to transfer loads allowing expansion and contraction of adjacent slabs independently.